erica-prog/erica-prog.github.io/README.md

 Scrollytelling stories let you explain complicated concepts to readers as they scroll down the page.
 You could build up a complicated plot layer-by-layer, zoom in on a famous map, highlight a key quote from an interviewee, or even animate your web graphics.

-This is my first financial report presented in a scrolltelling.
+This is my first financial report presented in a scrolly telling.

 # About Me
 I am currently a graduate student in Data Science.
 I am passionate about learning new tools in R Studio.